 One of the best things about a crock pot rotisserie chicken is that you’re bound to have leftovers that an be used to make many easy meals.
 Here are some ideas.

 - Add to greens for a main course Chicken Salad

 - Make Leftover Chicken Soup with Rotisserie Chicken

 - Tortilla Chicken Pizza Appetizer

 And if you’re looking to beef up your chicken recipe database, don’t miss my Chicken Category.
-You’ll find a ton of recipes to cluck over and the most favorite chicken recipe on my site, Easy Baked Chicken Parmesan.
+You’ll find a ton of recipes to cluck over and the most favorite chicken recipe on my site, Chicken Macaroni Salad.

 - 1 whole Lemon quartered (optional)